 Talking of which, feel free to use my Southern Iceland Google Maps Places and Driving Route below.

-Now all you need to do is find a good playlist for fun roadtrip!
+Now all you need to do is find a good playlist for a fun road trip!

-I hope you have found this driving in Southern Iceland post useful – if so, I’d love it if you left me a comment below and shared these tips with others on social media using the sharing buttons on the left-hand side or below.
+I hope you have found this driving in Southern Iceland post useful – if so, I’d love it if you shared these tips with others on social media using the sharing buttons on the left-hand side or below.
 It’s great getting feedback and every share helps my little blog be seen by a wider audience.

 Thanks for reading & enjoy your time in Iceland!